juste-sebastien/vault/README.md

     Parameters:
     -----------------
     file: str
         A "file" str is returned by calling `vault.file`
     mode: str
         "mode" to give the parameter of `open()` `a` for append to the current vault

     Returns:
     -----------------
-        None
+    No return

 **generate():**
-    Generate a random password from the ASCII table, including lower and uppercase, numbers, and all specials characters
+    Generate a random password from the ASCII table, including lower and uppercase, numbers, and all specials characters excluded " ' ` and ,

     Parameters:
     -----------------
-        length: int
-            "length" is given by user with a prompt

     Returns:
     -----------------
     pwd_created: str
         "pwd_created" is a random password created for the user